 Surgery may also involve bladder neck suspension.
 Done through an abdominal incision using general or spinal anesthesia, this surgical procedure provides support to the urethra and bladder neck, an area of thickened muscle where the bladder and urethra connect.

 There are many additional surgical procedures for stress incontinence in women, and new techniques continue to emerge.
 Some techniques use several small incisions for insertion of instruments and a laparoscope, a telescope that lets the surgeon see inside the abdomen and perform the procedure to raise the bladder or bladder neck or to remove urinary obstructions.
 Recovery from laparoscopic procedures may be faster and less painful than from open abdominal surgery, but as with any surgery, there are risks.

-In rare instances of stress incontinence, an artificial sphincter may be surgically implanted.
+In very rare instances of complex stress incontinence, an artificial sphincter may be surgically implanted.
 A hollow, ring-shaped device that encircles the urethra is placed and filled with fluid that squeezes the urethra shut.
 A valve is implanted under the skin that, when pressed, deflates the device, permitting urination.
-This procedure is particularly helpful for men who have weakened urinary sphincters as a result of an enlarged prostate gland or treatment of prostate cancer; it is rarely used in women with stress incontinence.
+This procedure is particularly helpful for men who have weakened urinary sphincters as a result of treatment of prostate cancer; it is rarely used in women with stress incontinence.

 Surgery to remove tissue-causing blockage in the urinary tract or to enlarge a small bladder may also treat overflow incontinence.